Noncommutative rational P\'olya series: An important lemma

 Thus, if $h(b') \le N$ then $e_1 \le \log(N+C')/\log(q)$ and $h(b) \le N + 2C'$.
 By the induction hypothesis, there are $O(\log(N+2C')^{k-1}) = O(\log(N)^{k-1})$ elements $b \in T_1$ with $h(b) \le N + 2C'$.
 Thus there are $O(\log(N)^k)$ elements $b' \in \psi_1^{-1} \varphi_q^{e_1} \psi_1(T_1)$, with $e_1 \ge 0$, for which $h(b') \le N$.

 Altogether,

 contains $O(\log(N)^k)$ elements of height at most $N$. \end{proof}

 We can now obtain a variant of \cref{l:functional}, using a slightly stronger hypothesis, that also holds in positive characteristic.
 To ensure that a vector subspace of $K^{1 \times n}$ is irreducible in our topology, we do still need to assume that $K$ is infinite.
-The conclusion of the lemma is obviously false for finite fields.

 For a subset $S$ of a vector space $V$, let $\bP(S)$ be the image of $S\setminus \{0\}$ in the projective space $\bP(V)$.

 \begin{lemma} Suppose $K$ is an \emph{infinite} field of positive characteristic, finitely generated over its prime field.
 Let $V$ be a vector space with basis $e_1$, $\ldots\,$,~$e_n$, and $\Omega \subseteq G_0e_1 + \dots + G_0e_n$ a dense subset of $V$.
 Assume that, for every standard projection $\pi\colon V \to W$ with $W=\langle e_{i_1}, \ldots, e_{i_m} \rangle_K$ and $m \ge 2$, every closed subset $Y \subsetneq W$, and every $C \in \bR_{\ge 0}$, $D \in \bZ_{\ge 0}$, there exist arbitrarily large $N$ such that